Defining DLT Immutability: A Qualitative Survey of Node Operators: Analysis

 \begin{enumerate} \item Do agents \textit{trust} the network's \textit{governance topology}? \item Does the network's \textit{governance topology} see the ledger state\footnote{Depending on what is being examined, this could be current, or historical.} as \textit{legitimate}? \end{enumerate}

 Thus \textit{Practical Immutability} is simply the case where data is immutable, except where the data is deemed to be illegitimate.
-This explains the supremacy of the governance topology of public permissionless blockchains over their technical network topology that we documented in our companion paper.~\cite{lynham2025decentralizationqualitativesurveynode}
+This explains the apparent supremacy of the governance topology of public permissionless blockchains over their technical network topology that we documented in our companion paper~\cite{lynham2025decentralizationqualitativesurveynode} and that is also implied by the work of Prasad et al.~\cite{quantifying_blockchain_immutability_over_time} on immutability.
+In fact, there is a symmetry with Bitcoin's motivation, where the design of the technology is framed in terms of trust, and solving the double-spend problem without an intermediary,~\cite{bitcoin_nakamoto} not the network-level trust dynamics we have discussed here.